Universal Logical Gates on Topologically Encoded Qubits via Constant-Depth Unitary Circuits

-The plaquette operator is composed of $F$-symbols, $F^{abc}_{def}$.
-Together with the branching rules, the $F$-symbols define the topological order of the state, and therefore the code.
-The $F$ symbols also define a controlled-unitary operation; the external $a,b,c,d$ legs are the control qubits that determine the resulting unitary $F^{abc}_d$, whose matrix elements are $[F^{abc}_d]_{ef}$.
+The plaquette operator consists of $F$-symbols, $F^{abc}_{def}$.
+The $F$-symbols and the branching rules together define the code.
+The $F$ symbols also define a controlled-unitary operation; the external $a,b,c,d$ legs are the control qubits that determine the resulting unitary $F^{abc}_d$, with matrix elements $[F^{abc}_d]_{ef}$.

-In the Fibonacci code, the only non-trivial $F$-matrix is: \be F^{111}_{1}= . \ee All other $F$-symbols are either $1$ or $0$, depending on whether they are consistent with the braching rules [Eq.~\eqref{branching_Fibonacci} and Eq.~\eqref{FmoveRel1} introduced below].
-A quantum circuit implementing the $F$-operations in the Fibonacci surface code was presented in Ref.~\onlinecite{Bonesteel:2012fl} and is shown in Fig.~\ref{fig:F-move_definition}(a).
+In the Fibonacci code, the only non-trivial $F$-matrix is: \be F^{111}_{1}= . \ee All other $F$-symbols are either $1$ or $0$, depending on whether they are consistent with the branching rules [Eq.~\eqref{branching_Fibonacci} and \eqref{FmoveRel1}].
+A quantum circuit implementing the $F$-operations in the Fibonacci code is shown in Fig.~\ref{fig:F-move_definition}(b) \cite{Bonesteel:2012fl}.
 The circuit inside the dashed box, consisting of a 5-qubit Toffoli gate sandwiched by two single-qubit rotations, implements the $F$-matrix in Eq.~\eqref{F-matrix}.
 Here, $R_y(\pm \theta)=e^{\pm i \theta \sigma_y/2}$ are single-qubit rotations about the y-axis with angle $\theta \tan^{-1} (\phi^{-\frac{1}{2}})$.
 All the other maps are taken care of by the rest of the quantum circuit.

-The Fibonacci code can be implemented by repeated measurements of the vertex and plaquette operators $Q_v$ and $B_p$, which can be performed with the aid of an ancilla qubit and a local single and two-qubit quantum circuit \cite{Bonesteel:2012fl}.
-Ongoing progress has been made on syndrome extraction, decoding and error correction \cite{Fibonacci_error_correction, Feng:2018, Burton:2017gr}.
-In particular, the decoder for a phenomenological Fibonacci code has been simulated numerically, yielding an error threshold $p_{th}=0.125$ \cite{Burton:2017gr}.
+The Fibonacci code can be implemented by repeated measurements of the vertex and plaquette operators $Q_v$ and $B_p$ \cite{Bonesteel:2012fl, feng2015non}.